tcoulter/evmscript/README.md

 ## Function Defintion

 The following lists the helper functions available for preprocessing.
 Each function contains a type, which is either an `Action` or `Expression`, and a definition that describes how it manipulates the stack.
-Here's how to reas this:
+Here's how to read this:

 #### Types: